DanSirbu/Emulators/README.md

 License
 -------

-Do what the fuck you want public license License: http://www.wtfpl.net/
+Do what the fuck you want public license: http://www.wtfpl.net/